AndrewH1188/go-tennis-ms1/README.md

     Online Convert.com was used to change the Go Tennis Logo into a workable SVG image

 ## Tools:
 * [GitPod](https://www.gitpod.io/) was used to write the code using the template copies across from the Code Institute one that we set up during this part of the course.
+Not only this but add the files into as well as format my code as shown [here](/assets/images/testing/format-document.jpg) in order to make this readable and tidy.
 * [Git](https://git-scm.com/)
     Git was used for version control having set up the GitPod terminal to commit and push to GitHub.
 * [GitHub:](https://github.com/)
     GitHub is used to store the code from the project after being pushed from Git.
 * [GitHub Pages](https://pages.github.com/) was used to deploy the site and make this live.
 * [Balsamiq:](https://balsamiq.com/)
-    Balsamiq was used to create the [wireframes](/workspace/go-tennis-ms1/wireframes.pdf) during the design process.
+    Balsamiq was used to create the [wireframes](/workspace/go-tennis-ms1/assets/images/designs/wireframes/wireframes.pdf) during the design process.

 ## Programmes:
 * [Adobe InDesign](https://www.adobe.com/uk/products/indesign.html) Adobe InDesign was used to create the Go Tennis System logo, as well as a visual for what I would like the finished pages to look like.
 In Adobe InDesign using font Meedori Sans Regular I created the Go Tennis System Logo.
 I gave this a gradient and positioned the Go to the right.
 * [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) Adobe Photoshop was used to resize logos for the website as well as create the favicon.
 * [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html)Adobe Illustrator was used to convert the Go Tennis logo to an SVG file.

 ## Other Resources:
 * [Code Institute](https://codeinstitute.net/) and the learning that I have completed so far with them enabled me to put together this project.